EC-SIM/OpenFoamZSWPemfcToolbox/README.md

 ## Developed within the project AutoStack Industrie - ASI

 The toolbox was developed within the ASI-Project.
-Funded by the Federal Ministry of Transport (grant number: 03B10103), the “AutoStack-Industrie” joint project with 10 industry partners was launched to develop a high-performance fuel cell stack suitable for series production for automotive applications and was successfully com- pleted in 2022.
+Funded by the German Federal Ministry of Transport (grant number: 03B10103), the “AutoStack-Industrie” joint project with 10 industry partners was launched to develop a high-performance fuel cell stack suitable for series production for automotive applications and was successfully completed in 2022.

 Related links: